jrnickell/smash-up-die-nasty/Constitution.md

 ## Expected Owner Conduct

 All owners are expected to carry themselves in a respectful manner that would not harm other owners or the league in general.
 Bragging and "trash talk" is an expected and interesting part of the game, but should be handled in adult fashion.
-The commissioner/co-commissioners will draw the line between comments made in good fun and inflammatory comments that could harm the good of the league.
+The commissioner / commissioner-committee will draw the line between comments made in good fun and inflammatory comments that could harm the good of the league.
 Violation of this could result in ejection from the league.

 ## Activity & Etiquette Rules